Moerill/fvtt-chat-notifications/README.md

 <img alt="GitHub release (latest by date)" src="https://img.shields.io/github/v/release/moerill/fvtt-chat-notifications?style=flat-square"> <img alt="GitHub" src="https://img.shields.io/github/license/moerill/fvtt-chat-notifications?style=flat-square"> <img alt="GitHub Releases" src="https://img.shields.io/github/downloads/moerill/fvtt-chat-notifications/latest/total?style=flat-square">

 Don't want to interrupt your workflow, uncollapsing the sidebar or switching sidebar tabs, just to see the newest roll/message send?
 Then this module is right for you!
 When the chat log tab is not active or collapsed, new messages will get shown as toast like notifications.
-The position. opacity, fade delay, max amount, .. is all customizable from the settings menu.
+The position. opacity, fade delay, max amount, .. is all customizable from the settings menu. (on a per user basis!)
 These notifications are interactable using left- and right-clicks, which results in the chat log being opened, the card being scrolled into view and the element you clicked on being clicked on!

 ![](doc/chat-notifications.gif)